firstcontributions/first-contributions/README.md

 <img style="float: right;" src="assets/delete-branch-after-pr.png" alt="delete branch after PR is merged" />

-If the Pull Request was closed without being merged, GitHub will warn you about deleting unmerged commits and the button will look like this:
+If victor the Pull Request was closed without being merged, GitHub will warn you about deleting unmerged commits and the button will look like this:

 <img style="float: right;" src="assets/delete-branch-warning.png" alt="delete branch after PR is not merged" />